afuggini/xmpp-demo/README.md

 To start a new chat also enter `@conversejs.org` accounts.

+Some of the things that were left out for simplicity purposes:

+- Authentication security (password is kept in memory unencrypted, makes this not suitable for production)
+- Redux for state management

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts